Insider Guide: Best of Singapore

 Riders can take in Marina Bay Sands, the central business district and the F1 track, on which the Flyer is situated.
 No worries about missing out on anything as it's a pretty slow ride; the Singapore Flyer takes 30 minutes to make a full revolution.

-The Flyer also accepts dinner bookings for those who want to eat while they ride.
+The Flyer accepts dinner bookings for those who want to eat while they ride.

 Gardens by the Bay

-Marina Bay Singapore's most popular attraction is Gardens by the Bay, a cutting-edge horticultural mega-project featuring 50-meter high solar-powered "Supertrees" and climate-controlled biomes.
+One of Singapore's most popular attractions is Gardens by the Bay, a cutting-edge horticultural mega-project featuring 150-foot-high solar-powered "Supertrees" and climate-controlled biomes.

 Bay South Garden is the largest of the 101-hectare venue's three gardens and features, which include cooled flower domes, multiple heritage-themed outdoor gardens and two lakes.

-But the real highlight are the Supertrees.
-Ranging in height from 25 to 50 meters, the Gardens' 18 Supertrees are basically vertical gardens covered in bromeliads, ferns and tropical flowering climbers.
+The highlight are the Supertrees.
+Ranging in height from 80 to 160 meters, the Gardens' 18 Supertrees are basically vertical gardens covered in bromeliads, ferns and tropical flowering climbers.

 The structures mimic the ecological functions of real trees through their environmentally sustainable features.